python/devguide/triage/triaging.rst

 * Check that the title is reasonably concise, while including enough specifics so that those scanning the list of issues can quickly identify its topic.
-* For pull requests, ensure that the corresponding issue is added before the title (``gh-NNNNN: ...``).
+* For pull requests, ensure that the corresponding issue is added before the title (:samp:`gh-NNNNN: {Title}`).
 * Set all the relevant :ref:`labels <gh-labels>`.
 * Where appropriate, set the :guilabel:`Assignees`, :guilabel:`Reviewers`,
   :guilabel:`Project` fields, and possibly @mention relevant people.
 * You might also leave a brief comment about the proposed next action needed.
   If there is a long message list, a summary can be very helpful.
-* If instead the issue is invalid (can't reproduce, duplicate, etc.), you can close it as "not planned".
+* If the issue is clearly invalid (unrelated to CPython, duplicate, spam, etc), you can close it as "not planned".

+..
+Remove note once python/core-workflow#460 is implemented

-Note: some of these fields can only be set/edited by core developers.
+.. note:: Some of these fields can only be set/edited by core developers.

 .. _helptriage: